-B.1 Inspect Chain

-a) Locate the drive chain.
+- B.1 Inspect Chain - a) Locate the drive chain.
 The drive chain is housed in a specially designed chain guide located between the track sections.
 Check to see if the chain is properly lubricated.
 There should always be a light film of lubrication coating the entire chain.
-Use light oil as required to maintain adequate lubrication.

-- b) With the door fully open, choose a location near the midpoint of the opening and locate the drive chain.
+Use light oil as required to maintain adequate lubrication. - b) Locate the End Sprocket Assembly.
+Ensure that the chain is properly threaded along the sprockets within the assembly.
+Contact the Cookson Service Department or an authorized Cookson Service Agent for more information before operating the door if the chain is not properly threaded along the sprockets. - c) Straight Track Doors: With the door fully open, choose a location approximately midway between the trolley and end sprocket assembly.
+Locate the drive chain.
 The chain should be resting on the bottom face within the chain guide.
-Check the tension of both sides of the chain, the chain should not be able to come out of the chain guide.
-Contact the Cookson Service Department or an authorized Cookson Service Agent for more information if an adjustment is needed. - c) Locate the End Sprocket Assembly, this is located within the chain guide near the striker wall.
-Ensure that the chain is properly threaded along the sprockets within the assembly.
-Contact the Cookson Service Department or an authorized Cookson Service Agent for more information before operating the door if the chain is not properly threaded along the sprockets.
+Check the tension of both sides of the chain guide; the chain should not be able to come out of the chain guide.